hectorC/Android_spcmic_recorder/README.md

 - **64 URB queue** providing ~6-7 seconds of USB buffering plus ~3 seconds in the application ring buffer for resilience against system load.
 - **Foreground service** with URGENT_AUDIO priority ensuring the recording process receives preferential CPU scheduling.
 - **Native USB recording pipeline** built with C++ using Linux URBs (USB Request Blocks) for precise control over isochronous transfers and buffer management.
-- **OpenSL ES playback engine** for low-latency binaural monitoring with gain control and looping.
+- **OpenSL ES playback engine** for low-latency direct stereo monitoring (capsules 25/53) plus the offline renderer that powers binaural, ORTF, XY, and 3OA exports.
 - **Geolocation pipeline** that bridges the Fused Location Provider to the UI and GPX writer, capturing metadata exactly once per take and keeping the Kotlin/GPX layers in sync on deletes and reconnects.
 - **JNI bridge** exposing playback transport, gain control, export hooks, and recording state transitions to Kotlin.
 - **Material Design 3** theming with light/dark support and accessibility-focused controls.